pdeogade/WeatherDemoApp/README.md

 ## Architecture:

 Weather app is made with clean architecture approach.
 Here, business logic is independent of UI and frameworks, promoting maintainable and scalable code.
 Key principles include:

-	1) Data Layer: Manages data operations and acts as the source of data for the entire app.
+**1) Data Layer:** Manages data operations and acts as the source of data for the entire app.

-	2) Domain Layer: Contains business logic and domain entities, representing the core of the application.
+**2) Domain Layer:** Contains business logic and domain entities, representing the core of the application.

-	3) Dependency Injection: Manages dependencies in a scalable way, enhancing testability and modularity.
+**3) Dependency Injection:** Manages dependencies in a scalable way, enhancing testability and modularity.

-	4) Presentation Layer: Handles UI and user interaction, ensuring a clear separation from business logic
+**4) Presentation Layer:** Handles UI and user interaction, ensuring a clear separation from business logic